Dirac surface states in superconductors: a dual topological proximity effect: Theoretical model

 \section{Theoretical model}

-To model our experimental system we consider a superconductor deposited on top of a 3D topological insulator, as in figure \ref{figure1}.
+To model our experimental system we consider a superconductor deposited on top of a 3D topological insulator, as in figure \ref{ref:figure1}.
 The superconductor is a metal with $s$-wave pairing, but the surface states from the TI will also spread into the metal, a process which is inevitable based on generic considerations.
-We seek for the simplest possible model that captures this physics.
+We want to stress that this is the default behaviour of the states.
+In the absence of any energy barrier the TPSS states will leak into any adjacent material.
+This can be seen in numerical simulations, and similar effects are sen in topological superconducting wires.\cite{Guigou2016,Ptok2017} We seek for the simplest possible model that captures this physics.
 Therefore the minimal Hamiltonian has four terms

-where $H_{\rm M}$ is the Hamiltonian for a simple clean 2D metal, $H_\Delta$ is $s$-wave pairing for the metallic states, $H_{\rm TPSS}$ is for the TI surface states (TPSS), which have spread throughout the Nb over-layer, and $H_{\rm C}$ is a two-particle local coupling between the surface states and metallic states.
+where $H_{\rm BCS}$ is the BCS Hamiltonian for a simple clean 2D metal including $s$-wave pairing, $H_{\rm TPSS}$ is for the TI surface states (TPSS), which have spread throughout the Nb over-layer, and $H_{\rm C}$ is a two-particle local coupling between the surface states and metallic states.